FabCre/Shell-Back-Up-Scripts/README.md

 <img src="https://cloud.githubusercontent.com/assets/2059754/24601246/753a7f36-1858-11e7-9d6b-7a0e64fb27f7.png" height="100px" width="100px" alt="bash-logo"/>

 ##### A collection of small bash scripts for backup a directory or files with no dependencies.
+All of these scripts have been tested on Linux.

 ## Scripts